mudasirmattoo/chess/README.md

 Run the Development Server.

-create a super user using createsuperuser
+create a super user using createsuperuser using the command "python manage.py createsuperuser"

-add a game in the admin panel
+add a game in the admin panel by going to url : http://127.0.0.1:8000/admin

 in the game state enter initial state as :